wp-plugins/advanced-iframe/readme.txt

 1. Click Plugins, Add New
 1. Search for advanced iframe
 1. Install and Activate it
-1. Place '[advanced_iframe secuitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe
+1. Place '[advanced_iframe securitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe

 *Using FTP*

 1. Upload 'advanced-iframe' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place '[advanced_iframe secuitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe
+1. Place '[advanced_iframe securitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe

 == Screenshots ==
 1. Comparison between normal iframe and advanced iframe wrapper.
 The red areas are modified by the advanced iframe to display the content better.